Barathkrishna14/AppTeq-Solutions/README.md

-# appteq_solutions
+## Appteq Solutions

-A Project to Maintain Attendance in Flutter
+A Project to Maintain Attendance for Employee in Organizations

 ## Getting Started